insilica/gdc-spark-gitbook/examples/tumor_aggression.md

   <center>Per case tumor aggression derived from tumor stage, lymphatic invasion, and distance metastasis observations.
 Note that aggression metrics are not necessarily normalized between 0 and 1.</center>

 ## Per feature tumor aggression
   Per-feature tumor aggression determines whether a given biological observation (or feature) is indicative of cancer aggression.
+For example, the lack of expression of tumor suppressor gene P53 would  indicate a more aggressive tumor.
+Per feature tumor aggression correlates a biological observation with a clinical endpoint.
+In this example we:

+1. Identify a biological expression type (expression of P53)
+2.